Frequency conditions for the global stability of nonlinear delay equations with several equilibria: Exponential stability of compound cocycles generated by delay equations

-In general, \eqref{EQ: FreqIneqDelayCompoundGeneralForm} (in particular, \eqref{EQ: DelayCompoundSmithIneqGeneral}) represents a nonlocal condition which may be useful to verify in particular problems.
+In general, \eqref{EQ: FreqIneqDelayCompoundGeneralForm} (in particular, \eqref{EQ: DelayCompoundSmithIneqGeneral}) represents a nonlocal condition that may be useful to verify for particular problems.
 From \eqref{EQ: OperatorAmFormula} it is clear that computation of such conditions requires solving a first-order PDE with boundary conditions containing both partial derivatives and delays.
-This makes it hard study the problem analytically.
-Moreover, solutions to such problems belong to the space $\mathcal{D}(A^{[\wedge m]})$ and are not usual smooth functions.
-Therefore, the development of proper numerical methods for studying such problems is required.
-In the next section, we present an approach to the problem which is appropriate for scalar equations.
+This makes it hard to study the problem purely analytically.
+Moreover, solutions to the associated resolvent equations belong to the domain $\mathcal{D}(A^{[\wedge m]})$ and are not usual smooth functions.
+Therefore, the development of appropriate numerical methods for studying such problems is required.

+In the next section, we present a general approach to the problem and, by its means, state an approximation scheme for verification of some frequency inequalities in the case of scalar equations.
+For $m=2$, we also present a direct approach to examine the resolvent equations, which leads to explicit representations of transfer operators, and show its agreement with the approximation scheme, see Section \ref{SUBSEC: ExampleResolventEquations}.